 Zagreb is the capital of Croatia.
 Due to its history and significance, Zagreb is rich in monuments and architecture.
-The centre of Zagreb is the historic district of the Upper Town and Kaptol, and Lower Town, which has an exceptional diversity of architecture from Baroque to the present day.
-In addition to its rich historical heritage Zagreb has the best offer of nightlife’s, fun and recreation.
+The center of Zagreb is the historic district of the Upper Town and Kaptol, and Lower Town, which has an exceptional diversity of architecture from Baroque to the present day.
+Besides its rich historical heritage Zagreb has the best offer of nightlife’s, fun and recreation.
 And not to forget, Zagreb will delight you with its cuisine in restaurants that can be found literally on every corner.

 Daruvar was an important settlement in Roman times thanks to the warm water springs.
 Bathing-health resort function of the city was rebuilt in the second half of the eighteenth century, when the count Antun Jankovic raised storey castle with park and bathing building.
 Daruvar is the centre of the Czech minority in Croatia.
 Czechs cherish their language, customs and folklore, and it is particularly interesting harvest festivities, which is held every two years in the other Czech resort.
 Rich gastronomic offer includes specialties of Czech and Italian cuisine, fine wines (Daruvar Riesling) and local beer (Starocesko).